 Jack Reibeling was born on the family farm in Elma (lot 30, concession 16).
 In the 1921 census, Andrew Reibeling is listed as a Mennonite of German “racial origin.”
 He could read and write and spoke German, as did Ida Reibeling.
 He owned the farm and the family resided in a single brick house with “9/10” rooms.
 Andrew and Ida’s first child, Lincoln William Reibeling (1903–70), was born in Perth; his other language was German.
 Seven more of the Reibeling’s children are listed on the 1921 census; Lincoln was the only one with a language other than English.

 From his birth until 1944, the family farm in Elma Township was the horizon of his life and agriculture was the sum of his ambition.
-He was a farmer who “Worked on fathers [sic] farm at Milverton, Perth County … since school.”
+According to a local obituary, he “attended Lambert’s school after which he assisted his father on the farm up to his time of enlistment.”
+It accords with documents in his personnel file, which describe him a farmer who “Worked on fathers [sic] farm at Milverton, Perth County … since school.”
 He “completed 1st year High at age 14” and “Left school to help at home.”
 By 1942, young Jack had worked on the farm for seven years.

 The issue of compulsory military conscription tore the fabric of Canadian society in the First World War.
 Prime Minister W.L.M.
 King and his Liberal government set out to avoid it in the Second World War.
 It was a difficult proposition with no easy means for resolution.
 The Canadian political dilemma of conscription resulted in the political compromise of the National Resources Mobilization Act (NRMA) of 1940, a federal act calculated to reduce the clamour in parts of Canada for a more effective and all-encompassing war effort.
 The NRMA men were castigated as “Zombies” soldiers unwilling to fight overseas unless compelled to do so by statute or severe peer pressure.
 After a national plebiscite in 1942, the act was amended to allow the government to send home service conscripts overseas.
 The war in Europe and the Canadian response to it would change the horizon of Reibeling’s life.